 '''

+-- setup_audsample.sql

+-- This script automates the demo by invoking each script in

--- setup_audschema2.sql
+-- the required order.

--- Create the auddemo user, a tablespace, and a load directory to
+-- Create the mediadir load directory

--- hold the BFILE:

-@create_auduser.sql
+@create_mediadir.sql

 -- Create a soundtable table and populate it with

+'''

+'''

 -- an audio clip:

 @create_soundtable.sql

--- Create an audtable table and import an audio clip:
+-- Create an audtable table

 @create_audtable.sql

+--import an audio clip

+@import_aud.sql

 -- Copy a BLOB into an ORDAudio object, set the properties,

 -- and update the time:

-@copyblob3.sql
+@copy_audblob.sql

 -- Check the properties of the audio clips.
 The properties

 -- should be identical:

+@showprop_aud.sql

+--exit;

 '''